Skip to content

 Staying current with Kubernetes updates is paramount for a secure and efficient EKS environment, reflecting the shared responsibility model in Amazon EKS.
 By integrating these strategies into your operational workflow, you're positioning yourself to maintain up-to-date, secure clusters that take full advantage of the latest features and improvements.
 Tactics:

-• Supported Version Policy — Aligned with the Kubernetes community, Amazon EKS typically provides three active Kubernetes versions while deprecating a fourth version each year.
-Deprecation notices are issued at least 60 days before a version reaches its end-of-support date.
-For more details, refer to the EKS Version FAQ.
+• Supported Version Policy — Aligned with the Kubernetes community, Amazon EKS typically provides three active Kubernetes versions.
+A Kubernetes minor version is under standard support in Amazon EKS for the first 14 months after it's released.
+Once a version is past the end of standard support date, it enters extended support for the next 12 months.
+Deprecation notices are issued at least 60 days before a version reaches its end of standard support date.
+For more details, refer to the EKS Version Lifecycle docs.

 • Auto-Upgrade Policy — We strongly recommend staying in sync with Kubernetes updates in your EKS cluster.
-Kubernetes community support, including bug fixes and security patches, typically ceases for versions older than one year.
-Deprecated versions may also lack vulnerability reporting, posing a potential risk.
+Clusters running on a Kubernetes version that has completed its 26-month lifecycle (14 months of standard support plus 12 months of extended support) will be auto-upgraded to the next version.
+Note that you can disable extended support.
 Failure to proactively upgrade before a version's end-of-life triggers an automatic upgrade, which could disrupt your workloads and systems.
-For additional information, consult the EKS Version Support Policy.
+For additional information, consult the EKS Version FAQs.

 • Create Upgrade Runbooks — Establish a well-documented process for managing upgrades.
 As part of your proactive approach, develop runbooks and specialized tools tailored to your upgrade process.
 This not only enhances your preparedness but also simplifies complex transitions.
 Make it a standard practice to upgrade your clusters at least once a year.
 This practice aligns you with ongoing technological advancements, thereby boosting the efficiency and security of your environment.